TeamworkSoftwareTechnologies/programming-fudamentals/README.md

-# programming-fudamentals
-Programming fundamentals Repository
-Exercises: C# Intro and Basic Syntax
+# Exercises: C# Intro and Basic Syntax
 Problems for exercises and homework for the “Programming Fundamentals Extended” course @ SoftUni.

 Debit Card Number